The puss caterpillar (Megalopyge opercularis) is the larvae of the Flannel Moth (Phalaena opercula).

 Even though these caterpillars do not have a stinger like a wasp, hornet or bee, the injury they inflict is still called a sting.

-In the place of a single stinger, puss caterpillars have a set of spines (urticaceous setae) covering the entire body.
+In the place of a single ASP caterpillar sting, the ASP bug has a set of spines (urticaceous setae) covering the entire body.

-The spines are hollow and each one is full of toxin, which is produced by poison gland cells.
+The spines are hollow and each one is full of toxin, which is produced by poison gland cells, the source of the ASP sting.

 This “system” is very effective for protecting the caterpillars from predators.